Skip to content

 Infrastructure Data storage Data warehouse

-AWS Amazon S3 ClickHouse
+Amazon Web Services (AWS) Amazon S3 ClickHouse

-AWS Amazon S3 Amazon Redshift
+Amazon Web Services (AWS) Amazon S3 Amazon Redshift

-Azure Azure Blob Storage SQL Database
+Microsoft Azure Azure Blob Storage SQL Database

-Azure Azure Blob Storage Synapse
+Microsoft Azure Azure Blob Storage Synapse

-On-prem Local filesystem ClickHouse
+On-premise Local filesystem ClickHouse

-On-prem Local filesystem PostgreSQL
+On-premise Local filesystem PostgreSQL

-On-prem Local filesystem SQL Server
+On-premise Local filesystem SQL Server

 Data storage

-AP supports three providers for data storage:
+AP supports and integrates with the following providers for data storage.

 • Amazon S3